deleonab/DockerEssentials/docker-notes.md

 -- We can set limits on resource allocation such as memory,CPU .
 This helps to control amount of the host kernels resources(Memory, CPU) they can consume.

 -- We run application specific code.
 We can run an application with all its dependencies in that isolated environment.
+This means that there is no need to install any of the dependencies on the host machine.